-And to make it even more fun, and mood-boosting, choose a coloring book with affirmations or good quotes so you feel even more encouraged and brighten your mood as well.
-This is a great activity for anyone who suffers from anxiety and or depression.
-It removes worry and boosts one’s mood.
+And to make it even more fun, and mood-boosting, choose adult coloring books with affirmations or good quotes so you feel even more encouraged and brighten your mood as well.

-Coloring like many artistic activities puts one in a calm state of mind and has a meditative quality which reduces stress and anxiety and eases dark moods.
+Coloring like many artistic activities is an effective way to calm the mind because it has a meditative quality that helps reduce stress and anxiety and reduce depression.